Where to start with SFIA skills profiling

 Starting within a single team, function or professional area

-If you are a manager who wants to describe your team’s roles more clearly, you can start now with your own team.
-You do not need wider organisational adoption before profiles become useful.
+If you are a manager who wants to describe your team’s roles more clearly, you can start with your own team.
+You do not need to wait for wider organisational adoption before profiles become useful.

 Local profiling is often the most practical way to begin.
 It gives you something concrete to use in your own team and, if broader interest develops later, it gives you a sound starting point for wider adoption.